 Emergency Medical Services Certificates

-Emergency Medical Technician - 12 hours
+Emergency Medical Technician (12 hour cert)

-Advanced Emergency Medical Technician - 10 hours
+Advanced Emergency Medical Technician (10 hour cert)

-Emergency Medical Responder - 7 hours
+Emergency Medical Responder (7 hour cert)

 College to University